justotherel/ts-jest-tests/readme.md

-# Testing tsc code with jest #
+# Testing ts code with jest #

-Short try of writing tests for tsc code with jest framework
+Short try of writing tests for ts code with jest framework